-Everything you need to know about McQuaid's value can be learned by listening to five minutes of Toronto sports talk, as he's been upheld as the primary example of "veteran toughness" a team like Toronto should be chasing.
-Never mind his underlying numbers have been a horror show for two seasons ... when he's been healthy enough to play, that is.
+Everything you need to know about McQuaid's value can be learned by listening to five minutes of Toronto sports talk, as he has been upheld as the primary example of "veteran toughness" that a team such as Toronto should be chasing.
+Never mind that his underlying numbers have been a horror show for two seasons ... when he's been healthy enough to play, that is.

 Nick Jensen, D, Detroit Red Wings